mlabs-haskell/cardano-open-oracle-protocol/docs/interactions/00-publish-a-fact-statement.md

 - **Publisher** is a service that interacts with Submitter clients and Collector and PAB services.
 It collects and packages fact statements in Cardano transactions along with the fees,
 - **Publisher's Work** is the work done by the Publisher that ends in successful service delivery to the Submitter,
-  - Requesting information from a remote commerical data APIs,
-  - Requesting information from a decentralized oracle pool (validation, consensus).
 - **Submitter** is a Publisher client that eventually submits a fact statement transaction on Cardano,
 - **Consumer** is a Cardano DApp (Plutus programs + environment) that uses a published Fact Statement,
 - **Collector** is a service that interacts with a data collection backend and delivers fact statements to Publisher clients.
+  - Requesting information from a remote commerical data APIs,
+  - Requesting information from a decentralized oracle pool (validation, consensus).

-## Properities
+## Properties

 - 1.1 Publisher's Work MUST be paid for in terms of the Publishing Fee,
   - **STATUS**: DONE ([caveat](#fee-escrow))